British Museum: Thefts

 Thefts from the museum include: several historic coins and medals in the 1970s; a 17th-century Japanese Kakiemon figure in 1990; two Meiji figurines and a fragment of a gold ring in 1991; fifteen Roman coins and jewellery worth £250,000 in 1993; and a Japanese chest and two Persian books in 1996.

 In July 2002 a marble head, valued at £50,000, was stolen from the Archaic Greek gallery.
 In 2004, 15 Chinese artefacts including jewels, ornate hairpins and fingernail guards were stolen.
 In 2017, it was revealed that a Cartier diamond had been missing since 2011.

 In August 2023, a staff member was fired after it emerged that items including gold, jewellery and gems had been stolen over a "significant" period of time.
 The incident led to an investigation by the Metropolitan Police and an independent review by the museum.
 Some of the missing artefacts were later found to have been sold on eBay for considerably less than their estimated value.
 The museum had been warned of the thefts as early as 2021.
 The museum's director, Hartwig Fischer, resigned because of the museum's inadequate response to the warnings of theft.
 The number of artefacts stolen was estimated to be about 2,000.
 As a consequence of the thefts, the museum announced a five-year plan to digitise the complete collection and make it available to view online.
 By May 2024, 626 of the missing items had been recovered.

 Copyright settlement

 In August 2023, the British Museum reached a settlement with the translator Yilin Wang over her translations of poetry by Qiu Jin.
 The museum had used her work without credit or permission in their exhibition China's Hidden Century which ran between May 2023 and October 2023.

 Tibet naming conventions

 In January 2025, the British Museum was criticized by Tibetan human rights groups for referring to Tibet as "Xizang," the current preferred term of the government of the People's Republic of China.

+Revisions to Middle East gallery terminology

+In 2026, the British Museum revised the terminology used in certain ancient Middle East exhibits, particularly those concerning the southern Levant during the late 2nd millennium BC.
+Labels on maps and display panels were changed from Palestine to the historical region of Canaan or the Kingdoms of Israel and Judah, as appropriate to the period in question.
+The museum said the update was made for "historical accuracy," following concerns that the terms "Palestine" and "people of Palestinian descent" were being applied retroactively to periods when no such distinct entity existed in ancient Israel and Judah.